alphagov/transformation-dashboard/_posts/2000-01-24-book-prison-visit.markdown

 status: "beta"
 status-strapline: "In beta.
-Development of the beta is ongoing with user research of the prototype under way at 11 Category B prisons, including Youth and Women’s."
+Development of the beta is ongoing with user research of the prototype under way at more than 50 Category B prisons, including Youth and Women’s."

 status-discovery:
   - copy      : "Completed: Discovery --- Jul 2013"